Everything We Know About Big Little Lies Season 2

 How many episodes of Big Little Lies are there?

-There will be seven episodes of Big Little Lies season two.
-There were also seven episodes of BLL season one.
+There will be seven episodes of Big Little Lies season 2.
+There were also seven episodes of BLL season 1.
 The biggest change in production this time around is that Jean-Marc Vallée, who helmed all seven parts of BLL’s first season, will no longer be directing its sophomore run.
-Instead, Andrea Arnold, who directed 2016’s American Honey, a handful of Transparent episodes, and half of Amazon Prime's canceled I Love Dick, will be directing all of Big Little Lies season two.
+Instead, Andrea Arnold, who directed 2016’s American Honey, a handful of Transparent episodes, and half of Amazon Prime's cancelled I Love Dick, will be directing all of Big Little Lies season 2.

 Is Big Little Lies on Netflix?
 Will Big Little Lies ever be on Netflix?